J-Montgomery/SimpleCRC/README.md

 SimpleCRC supports fuzzing with libFuzzer by setting the ENABLE_FUZZING flag for CMake.
 Extended testing has thus far failed to discover any issues, but feel free to explore for yourself.

+## Abstract Interpretation

+SimpleCRC supports verification with RV-Match.
+This verification will be automatically enabled when building tests if the `rv-match` executable is found on `PATH` at configuration time.
+Test cases will be added to validate each of the exhaustive test cases and can be run with `make check` or `ctest` as with all other tests.

 # Implementation Details